matthieugouel/python-flask-celery-example/README.md

 ## Installation

+Note : The installation into a virtualenv is heavily recommended.

 If you want to install the package :

 ```
 pip install .
 ```

-You can also directly install the package with the dev requirements :
+For development purposes, you can install the package in editable mode with the dev requirements.

 ```
-pip install . -r requirements-dev.txt
+pip install -e . -r requirements-dev.txt
 ```

-Note : You may want to install it in a virtual environment.

 ## Usage